robolectric/robolectric/index.html.md

 title: "Robolectric: Unit Test your Android Application"
 ---

-# Making TDD for your Android Application possible
+# Making TDD for your Android Application Possible

 Have you tried to write unit tests for your Android project and been thwarted by the dreaded 'java.lang.RuntimeException: Stub!'?
 Robolectric is a unit test framework that de-fangs the Android SDK jar so you can test drive the development of your App.
 Dream of writing tests like this?